ahmednawazkhan/guides/linux/configuring-mouse-sensitivity-cmd.md

 4. In my case the sensitivity was low.
 I tweaked the value to `-0.5` to increase sensitivity

 `xinput --set-prop 16 324 -0.5`

+5. These changes are not permanent and will be gone after system reboot.
+One thing you can do is go to `Startup Applications` and add this script with some initial delay (10s may be) to execute this command on startup